Diabetic nephropathy is kidney damage that occurs with diabetes.

 Follow your diabetes treatment regimen as directed.

-Work with your doctor to maintain a healthy blood pressure (less than 130/80 mmHg).Exercise daily.Quit smoking.
+Work with your doctor to maintain a healthy blood pressure (less than 130/80 mmHg).Exercise daily.If you smoke, talk to your doctor about ways to quit.

 American Academy of Family Physicians.